 So instead of letting the fear factor take hold, there are ways you can prevent problems – you know, like getting in on the front side of the model!
 There are nutrients, which can actually protect you from sun damage.
-Now, it isn’t like you can just eat a whole bunch of a food and then go out in the sun all day and not get burned.
+Now, it isn’t like you can just eat a whole bunch of food and then go out in the sun all day and not get burned.
 Of course, it doesn’t work like that.
-What I’m taking about here is enriching your body with certain nutrients through your diet and supplementation, which will provide a natural protection from the sun.
+What I’m talking about here is enriching your body with certain nutrients through your diet and supplementation, which will provide natural protection from the sun.
 It’s a lot like alkalizing your body for protection against disease.

 The other nutrient, which works with Vitamin C in a partnership for your skin?
 Vitamin E!
 Pumpkin seeds, walnuts, chia seeds are all big sources of Vitamin E. Beta-carotenes are powerful sun protectors.
-So, make sure your diet is rich in carrots, kale, mustard greens, arugula, winter squash and pumpkin!
+So, make sure your diet is rich in carrots, kale, mustard greens, arugula, winter squash, and pumpkin!

 And, this discussion isn’t complete without making sure you are eating a diet rich in Omega 3’s.
 Both plant and animal-based Omega 3’s help keep inflammation in check, another sun damage issue for sure.
 Our Alka•Omega® http:/www.morter.com/supplements/alka-omega3/ supplement is a great choice as well.

 My BEST advice?
 Eat this sun-damage prevention diet and be mindful!
-Shade, hats and moderate sun exposure are your friends.
+Shade, hats, and moderate sun exposure are your friends.
 If you are going to be out in the sun for longer activities, use a “clean” sunscreen.
 When you do your homework, you’ll find options out there.